Foreign tax credit

 Research and development (R&D) tax incentives

 The STTCL provides various tax incentives to stimulate R&D activities.
-These include a tax credit for research and manpower development expenses, a tax credit for technology transfer, and tax credits for merger or acquisition of technology innovative SME.
+These include a tax credit for research and manpower development expenses, a tax credit for technology transfer, and tax credits for merger or acquisition of a technology innovative SME.

 Tax credit for development of research and manpower

 Companies presently claim a tax credit in relation to qualifying R&D expenditure to the extent of either (i) 0% to 2% (8% for medium-scale companies, 25% for SMEs) of the current R&D expenses or (ii) 25% (40% for medium-scale companies, 50% for SMEs) of the incremental portion of the current R&D expenses over the previous year.
 The incremental method can be applied only when the R&D expenses for the prior year exceed the average R&D expenses for the previous four years.
 However, for the R&D expenditures in qualified new growth engine and core technology areas designated in the presidential decree, the preferred credit rates are applied 20% to 40%, depending on the type of company.
 The unused credit can be carried forward to the next five years.